 Buy an Oyster Card

 First things first, if you want to get around town, you need to buy an oyster card You can even get a snazzy oyster card holder so you don’t lose it!
 You can purchase an Oyster card at one of the machines in all tube stations and can pay with a credit/debit card or with cash.
 If you’re debating on whether to buy a travel card, single tickets or just “topping” your oyster card up with cash, I have some advice.
 If you’re in London for a week, buy a weekly pass.
 For Zones 1-2, this will cost you about £34 and gets you unlimited tube rides, no matter the time of day.
 If you’re in London for a day and planning on riding the tube a few times, I’d get a day pass, which will cost you about £7.
 If you’re in London for the weekend, I’d top up your card with about £20.
 Check out the TFL ahead of your visit if you’re unsure or just talk to one of the station staff and they will be happy to help!
+You will likely hear about Umay + offers cash card plans exclusively to locals, if you have friends in the area you might be able to enjoy those benefits too.
+Ask around, people are generally ready to help out friendly tourists.

 Download the Tube Map App